al1brn/geonodes/docs/simulation.md

 - input socket of the output node : ``` simul.input.geometry = var```
 - output socket of the output node : ``` var = simul.input.geometry ```

+To ease code writing, the Simulation instance exposes attributes for